Last Updated on September 3, 2023 by Samantha Harris

 Tortoises are slow to react to most external stimuli, which makes us wonder just how developed their senses are, especially their ability to smell.
-However, don’t let their inertia fool you, as they’re capable of smelling far better than you may think.
+Well, their olfaction is excellent.

-Tortoises can smell substances in the air, such as chemicals and pheromones, due to the vomeronasal organ at the roof of their mouth.
-This isn’t part of their nasal chambers, so it’s unknown how far tortoises can smell airborne odors.
-However, they can smell food on land and in water.
+Tortoises can smell substances in the air, like chemicals and pheromones, due to the vomeronasal organ in the roof of the mouth.
+They can also smell food on land and in water.

-A tortoise’s sense of smell is a crucial part of how it navigates the world around it.
-Also, tortoises need to be able to use their sense of smell to stay mentally stimulated.
+Tortoise’s sense of smell is crucial to successfully navigating the world.
+Also, tortoises must be able to use their sense of smell to remain mentally stimulated.